nikinikesh2009/Circle/replit.md

 ### Data Storage

 The primary database is Firebase Realtime Database, a NoSQL key-value store.
 Drizzle ORM is configured for a future PostgreSQL migration path.
-Zod schemas (`shared/schema.ts`) provide runtime validation and TypeScript typing for data models including User, MotivationalPost, PostLikes, and UserStreak.
+Zod schemas (`shared/schema.ts`) provide runtime validation and TypeScript typing for data models including User, MotivationalPost, PostLikes, UserStreak, Battle, and Notification.
 Critical operations like streak updates and like toggles use Firebase transactions (`runTransaction`) for atomic operations and to prevent race conditions.

 ### Build & Deployment